liamhardy742/cse15l-lab-reports/Week 3 Lab Report.md

 The third option is -n, which modifies the output so that the user can see the line number that the match appears on for each of the files found.

-The fourth option is --exclude-dir=*GLOB* which performs a normal grep search but skips over any command-line directory that has the suffix which matches GLOB.
+The fourth option is -i which performs a normal grep search but ignores the case of the matching string it is looking for.
+For example, when looking for "CaliforniA", "california" would be found as a match.